Advanced Usage¶

 , as in the example below.import classiq conf = classiq.Configuration(host="https://myclassiqbackend.com") classiq.configure(conf=conf)

 - classiq-host - This flag determines the backend host URL.
-By default, the SDK works against Classiq's public domain, but one might want to reconfigure it work against a different URL.
+By default, the SDK works against the Classiq public domain, but you might want to reconfigure it to work against a different URL.

 - classiq-config-file - This flag determines the configuration file used by the SDK.